SQream/sqream_docs/installation_guides/installing_sqream_with_kubernetes.rst

 In the above output, the CUDA version is **10.1**.

 If the above output is not generated, CUDA has not been installed.
-To install CUDA, see `Installing the CUDA driver <https://docs.sqream.com/en/latest/guides/operations/setup/recommended_pre-installation_configurations.html?highlight=install%20CUDA#installing-the-cuda-driver>`_.
+To install CUDA, see `Installing the Nvidia CUDA driver <https://docs.sqream.com/en/v2020.3.2/installation_guides/recommended_pre-installation_configurations.html#installing-the-nvidia-cuda-driver>`_.

-Go back to :ref:`Setting Up Your Hosts<set_up_your_hosts>`
+Go back to :ref:`Setting Up Your Hosts<set_up_your_hosts>`.

 .. _install_kubernetes_cluster: